jmif/claudectl/README.md

 ##  Quick Start

 1. Install using the command above.
-2. Run `asterisk` — choose or edit your account profiles via the menu.
+2. Run `claudectl` — choose or edit your account profiles via the menu.
-3. Asterisk launches Claude Code CLI under the selected profile.
+3. Claudectl launches Claude Code CLI under the selected profile.
-4. Claude Code stores session data and login in the account’s profile directory (`~/.asterisk/YourAccountName/`).
+4. Claude Code stores session data and login in the account’s profile directory (`~/.claudectl/YourAccountName/`).